tytydraco/yessleep/out/People_always_use_my_driveway_to_turn_around_A_few_days_ago_someone_pulled_in_and_didnt_leave.md

 It happens all the time, and I can’t help but find it irritating.
 I live on the outskirts of town, less than a mile from a busy highway, and people pull into my driveway at all hours of the day.
 It always makes me nervous, wondering if someone is dropping by unannounced.
 Only to see them sit at the end for a moment, before reversing out and driving away.

 It’s most unsettling at night.
 Seeing the headlights cut through the trees in my front yard while they sit there.
 It makes me wonder if someone’s scoping my house out, like they’re thinking of robbing me.
 I park my car in the garage, so it always looks like I’m not home.
 In the end they always drive away, and I’m left feeling foolish at someone’s lack of direction.

-Last night, however, someone pulled in and didn’t leave.
+A few days ago, however, someone pulled in and didn’t leave.

 I stood and watched them from the window of my living room, peeking out through the blinds.
 The car sat there suspiciously, idling just at the end of the driveway.
 I thought maybe they were lost and checking the GPS on their phone, trying to figure out where they missed a turn.
 I try not to be a total jerk about it, and give them time to figure out where they’re going before jumping to conclusions.
 But it was after eleven o’clock at night, and not only were they interrupting my movie, they were weirding me out.